-Follow this one recipe for basic dough, employ the following three techniques and you'll have yourself ten different biscuits...
+Follow this one recipe for basic dough, employ the following three techniques and you'll have yourself 10 different biscuits...

 1. The roll and cut out technique

 This is the best way to make different shaped biscuits.
 Once you’ve made your batch of dough, divide it in two, wrap in cling film and chill for half an hour until firm.
-Then, roll it out onto a lightly floured surface to the thickness of a pound coin.
-Then use the aforementioned cutter to stamp out biscuits.
+Roll it out onto a lightly floured surface to the thickness of a £1 coin, then use a cutter to stamp out biscuits.
 Any trimmings can be gathered up and re-rolled.

 Use this technique for…